 - There are many other innovative strategies to capture knowledge, e.g. gamification, contests, virtual knowledge assistants etc. Advances in artificial intelligence, machine learning, data sciences etc. should help organizations build more advanced knowledge management capabilities into their systems.

-Posted in: Process and Knowledge Management
+Posted in: Knowledge Management